Building Homes With Propane

 Propane appliances are typically far more efficient than their electric counterparts.

-For example, an Energy Star–qualified propane tankless water heater can save your customers up to 50 percent on their energy bills, when compared with the costs of operating a standard electric storage tank water heater.
+For example, propane tankless water heaters can be up to 34 percent more energy-efficient than conventional storage water heaters in homes that have moderate hot-water use.
 High-efficiency propane furnaces offer best-in-class efficiency, with ratings of 98 annual fuel utilization efficiency (AFUE) now available.
 That 98 percent efficiency means big savings on heating bills for homeowners, coupled with an affordable installation cost for the heating system.

 It supports modern lifestyles.